lholden/yade/README.md

 ## FAQ
 ##### Why not just use 'failure'?
-I highly encourage that you check out the [failure](https://github.com/withoutboats/failure) crate by withoutboats as it tries to solve some of the problems with Rusts `Error` trait.
-It is currently still in early development, but I do believe that 'failure' or something like it will end up replacing the `Error` trait in rust at some point.
+[failure](https://github.com/withoutboats/failure) by withoutboats tries to solve some of the problems with Rusts `Error` trait by introducing a new trait.
 Unlike 'failure', Yade is directly compatible with the standard `Error` trait in Rust.
 As such, Yade is designed to be a drop-in replacement that maintains compatibility with existing code.

 ##### Why not just use 'error-chain'?
 I have used [error-chain](https://github.com/rust-lang-nursery/error-chain) in several projects since it's inception and while I do think it's a useful tool for building applications, I do not feel it fits in well for libraries.